Skip to content

 {%- macro input(content, name, id, label, value, required, placeholder, type="text", errors=[]) -%}

-{%- set field_id = id or ("field-" ~ name) if name else ui.util.id() if label else "" -%}
+{%- set field_id = id or (name and ("field-" ~ name)) or (label and ui.util.id()) or "" -%}

 {%- set error_id = ui.util.id() if errors -%}